 Neighbouring airports within Kimberley include Broome International Airport, Derby-Curtin Airport (RAAF airbase) and Halls Creek Airport at a distance of 1,040 km, 880 km and 360 km, respectively.
 All three airports are within a flying distance of 1.25 hours.
-Further, EKRA also neighbours Darwin International Airport at a distance of 830 km (or 440 km by air), which is approximately a one-hour flight.
+EKRA also neighbours Darwin International Airport at a distance of 830 km (or 440 km by air), which is approximately a one-hour flight.
+Further, located 109 km to the north-west and also operated by SWEK is Wyndham Airport that supports its local community through a sealed strip and accommodates charter, private and RFDS flights.
 These neighbouring airports are shown in Figure 1.